 UnitedMasters had built distribution rails, but artists needed more than tools…they needed guidance.

-We had a Music Team with deep knowledge, but no way to scale it.
+There was an internal music team with deep knowledge, but no way to scale it.
 Reps could only help a fraction of our artists.
 Everyone else was guessing.

 This was not a simple automation problem.